-XVII.
+XV.
 Project Development

-The Department shall coordinate with assigned Program Managers, Project Managers, and consultants to develop and establish all ROW, relocation assistance, utility relocation, and property management project cost estimates and budgets needed for the overall project delivery.
+The Real Property Department shall coordinate with assigned Program Managers, Project Managers and consultants to develop and establish all right of way, relocation assistance, utility relocation and property management project cost estimates and budgets needed for the overall project delivery.

-- The Real Property Manager shall execute project data sheets and make the final determination of project ROW, utility relocation, and property management costs estimates and shall coordinate with management to establish project budgets, including budget amendments. - The Department shall coordinate with assigned program managers, project managers, and consultants to develop and establish all ROW, relocation assistance, utility relocation and property requirements project cost estimates and budgets for each fiscal year prior to Board approval of the annual budget.
-The Real Property Manager shall review and approve each project

-- right of way, utility relocation, and property management costs estimates and fiscal year budgets for Board approval. - The Department shall coordinate with the assigned program managers, project managers, and designer of record to ensure the preferred design has taken into consideration the least private injury to a property and recommend design changes if warranted.
-The Real Property Manager shall seek concurrence of General Counsel to make certain that any proposed project is planned in a manner that will be most compatible with the greatest public good and the least private injury.
+- The Real Property Manager shall execute project data sheets and make the final determination of project right of way, utility relocation and property management costs estimates and shall coordinate with management to establish project budgets, including budget amendments. - The Real Property Department shall coordinate with assigned Program Managers, Project Managers and consultants to develop and establish all right of way, relocation assistance, utility relocation and property requirements project cost estimates and budgets for each fiscal year prior to OCTA Board of Directors approval of the annual budget.
+The Real Property Manager shall review and approve each project right of way, utility relocation, and property management costs estimates and fiscal year budgets for OCTA Board of Directors Approval. - The Real Property Department shall coordinate with the assigned Program Managers, Project Managers and designer of record to ensure the preferred design has taken into consideration the least private injury to a property, and recommend design changes if warranted.
+The Real Property Manager shall seek concurrence of OCTA's General Counsel to make certain that any proposed project is planned in a manner that will be most compatible with the greatest public good and the least private injury.

-XVIII.
+XVI.
 Department Administrative Procedures